 These Seaweed Rice Balls are also known as Jumeokbap, made only with 5 ingredients in less than 10 minutes.
 They are good for lunch bento or snacks or as a side dish eaten along with spicy foods.

 We all know that you cannot help but feel hungry while watching the amazingly delicious food they eat in K-dramas.
-If you are an avid K-drama watcher, you have most likely been familiar with these Seaweed Rice Balls.
+If you are an avid K-drama watcher, you have most likely been familiar with these Seaweed Rice Balls or also known as Jumeokbap.
 Rice is usually served warm in a metallic bowl in restaurants.
-Guests can mixed the layered ingredients together with a pair of plastic gloves before rolling their own rice balls.
+Guests can mix the layered ingredients together with a pair of plastic gloves before rolling their own rice balls.
 Koreans occasionally make Seaweed Rice Balls to ease the pain from eating spicy food as rice is one of the food items that can extinguish the fire in your mouth.

-I have low tolerance to spicy food, but cannot help to fulfill my cravings towards Korean food.
+I have a low tolerance for spicy food but cannot help to fulfill my cravings for Korean food.
 We all know that Koreans love a good spicy dish and use chili peppers in a number of dishes, and one of them is Dakgangjeong.
 Dakgangjeong (닭강정) is a deep-fried crispy chicken dish glazed in a sticky, sweet, and spicy sauce.
 I made this dish after watching a Korean variety show called Youn’s Kitchen.
-Seaweed Rice Balls is basically a tongue saver to relieve the spiciness of the sauce.
+Seaweed Rice Balls are basically a tongue saver to relieve the spiciness of the sauce.

 More Rice Ball Recipes